 Certain academic programs may require an additional English language proficiency test of all applicants.

-Applicants who are not U.S. citizens or U.S. permanent residents will be issued the appropriate immigration form required to obtain a visa after all required admission documents have been received and evaluated in the Office of Admissions Processing and after an acceptance letter has been issued by the Graduate School.
+Applicants who are not U.S. citizens or U.S. permanent residents will be issued the appropriate immigration form required to obtain an F-1 visa after all required admission documents have been received and evaluated in the Office of Admissions Processing and after an acceptance letter has been issued by the Graduate School.

-Before the I-20 will be issued, applicants seeking an F-1 visa must submit financial statements certifying responsibility for all expenses while attending the University.
+Before the I-20 will be issued, accepted applicants seeking an F-1 visa must submit financial statements certifying responsibility for all expenses while attending the University.
 Applicants must also comply with the U.S. Citizenship and Immigration Services (USCIS) regulations by maintaining full-time student status during the school year (nine or more graduate semester credit hours each semester).
 Contact the Office of International Education for additional information regarding the issuance of an I-20.

 To determine status for tuition purposes, immigrants and permanent residents must submit proof of status by completing the Residency Questionnaire.